BLOG

 Psychology is a thought-provoking and exciting subject that develops your knowledge of forensic and investigative psychology, education psychology, critical social psychology and much more.

-However, this subject-specific knowledge isn’t the only thing you’ll learn on a psychology programme; you’ll also build a wide range of transferable skills that aid your personal and career development.
+However, this subject-specific knowledge isn’t the only thing you’ll learn on a psychology course; you’ll also build a wide range of transferable skills that aid your personal and career development.
 Read on to learn more about how you’ll develop these important abilities…

 1. Writing